ncatlab/nlab-content/pages/9/9/4/5/5499/content.md

 ### Another example: learning linear transformations ###

-Let's try this one. ...A bit rough here...
-See my example about linear associators, earlier. [...How do I make hyperlinks to sections?...]
+(I need to complete this and the following examples.)
+In this, I'm leading up to generalisation in simple neural networks.
 Think of learning a linear transformation. $E$ is the category of sets of pairs $\langle v,w \rangle$. $C$ is the category of linear transformations between vector spaces $V$ and $W$. $G$ puts pairs together to make a linear transformation.
+(What does $F$ do, and is it unique?)
 As with the least-squares example, this only works exactly if I restrict the sets in $E$.

-If not ... should I now think of freely completing $C$ to make a new category $C'$ which contains targets for sets of interfering points?
+### Another example: linear associators ###

+I need to check my terminology here and revise this type of neural network (should it actually be called a _non_-linear associator?).
+The idea is as in the previous example, but where sets of examples aren't restricted to being expressible as linear transformations.
+In this case, generalisation has to "do the best it can", modulo interference between learnt associations.
+Question: what should $C$ be?
+Ought it to be some kind of completion of $C$ above?

 ### Another example: averages ###

-And let's try this. ...Also rough...
-It's related to stochastic logic programming. $E$ is the category of sequences with elements $H$, $T$, representing sequences of coin tosses. $C$ is the category of canonical SLP programs that can generate these sequences. $G$ maps a sequence to its generator.
-I believe, from what I've read of SLP so far, that the generating program (clauses for H and T labelled with their weight) can be represented as just the proportion of H's and T's in the sequence.
-So $G$ is
+Let $E$ be the category of real pairs $\langle h, t \rangle$.
+Let $C$ be the category of real pairs whose elements sum to 1.
+Let $G$ map $\langle h, t \rangle$ to $\langle h/(h+t), t/(h+t) \rangle$.
+Let $F$ be the identity.
+(Are $E$ and $C$ discrete?)
+(I'm working towards the way that induction in stochastic logic programming induces weights for the learnt clauses.)

 ## Informal justification ##